Fender Rumble 15 v3 Bass Practice Amp Review

 This review takes a look at the Fender Rumble 15 v3.
-It's a little bass amp that sounds bigger that it should, and it's the perfect practice amp for newbies and veterans alike.
-The Rumble Series from Fender has been seriously redesigned for 2014, with a slick new look and brand new features.
+It's a little bass amp that sounds bigger than it should, and it's the perfect practice amp for newbies and veterans alike.

 The Fender Rumble 15 fills a void in the bass amp world and has few rivals when it comes to sound, quality and value.
 There are plenty of small bass amps out there, but many inexpensive, low-wattage combo bass amps aren’t constructed well enough to properly carry the full low-end range of even a four-string bass.

 The result is a thin sound, and often a speaker and cabinet that sound like they’re ready to disintegrate.